hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 * <font color="red">**kubectl**</font> The Kubernetes client (kubectl) is also required so you can inspect and manage the Azure Kubernetes cluster.
 Instructions for download and installing that can be found at [https://kubernetes.io/releases/download/](https://kubernetes.io/releases/download/).
 Make sure you have version 1.22.0 or later.

 * <font color="red">**Azure CLI**</font> To work with Azure, you will need to install the Azure Command Line tools.
 Instructions can be found at [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-Even if you think you won't be working with Azure, this module does leverage the command line tools to manipulate network security groups within kubernetes clusters.
+Even if you think you won't be working with Azure, this module does leverage the command line tools to manipulate network security groups within Kubernetes clusters.
 TL;DR: Make sure you have the command line tools installed.

 * To successfully create everything you will need to have Azure's `Contributor` role plus access to `Microsoft.Authorization/*/Write` and `Microsoft.Authorization/*/Delete` permissions on your subscription.
 You may have to create a custom role for this.
 Of course, Azure's `Owner` role includes everything so if you're the subscription's owner then you're good to go.
 * If you run the terraform on an azure VM, then the azure VM must have EncryptionAtHost enabled.
 You can do this by: 1) Stopping your azure VM; 2) click on `Disk` in the Overview of the azure VM; 3) click on the tab, `Additional Settings`; 4) selecting `yes` radio button under `Encryption at host`.